 - Export your layout to a DXF file, if you have a cutting machine, such as Craft ROBO or Silhouette SD.

-- Export your layout to a SVG file, if you use cutting machine software such as Make The Cut!.
+- Export your layout to a SVG file, if you use cutting machine or vector graphics software.

 - Print directly to a PDF file as a bitmap or as vector lines.